OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 OpenNebula offers a **simple but feature-rich and flexible solution** to build and manage data center virtualization and enterprise clouds.
 This guide summarizes its key features(\*).
 You can also refer to the :ref:`Platform Notes <uspng>` included in the documentation of each version to know about the infrastructure platforms and services supported by OpenNebula.

+[TODO: Specify those features that are only for KVM]

 **INTERFACES FOR CLOUD CONSUMERS**

 - :ref:`De-facto standard cloud APIs <introc>` with compatibility with cloud ecosystem tools

-- :ref:`Simple, clean, intuitive Portals for cloud consumers <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources
+- :ref:`Simple, clean, intuitive GUI for cloud consumers <cloud_view>` to allow non-IT end users to easily create, deploy and manage compute, storage and network resources

-**CLOUD CONSUMPTION**

-- :ref:`Automatic installation and configuration of application environments <context_overview>`

-- :ref:`Gain insight cloud applications <onegate_overview>` so their status and metrics can be easily queried through OpenNebula interfaces and used in auto-scaling rules

-**MULTI-VM APPLICATION MANAGEMENT**

-- :ref:`Automatic execution of multi-tiered (multi-VM) applications <oneapps_overview>` and their provision from a catalog and self-service portal
-- :ref:`Automatic scaling of multi-tiered applications <appflow_elasticity>` according to performance metrics and time schedule

-**ON-DEMAND PROVISION OF VIRTUAL DATA CENTERS**

-- A :ref:`VDC (Virtual Data Center) <manage_vdcs>` is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the group admin, can create and manage compute and storage capacity

-- There is a pre-configured :ref:`Sunstone view for group admins<suns_views_group_admin>`

 **VIRTUAL MACHINE MANAGEMENT**